DMODPevahouse/ai_enabled_system/modal_movie_review_analyzer/SystemsPlan.md

 * **Preprocessesing and Encoding:** For this, I decided to go with a custom preprocessing method that allowed the removal of a lot of words, punctuation, and tokens that only added complexity without giving more data.
 Words like the, and, is, punctuation, https, etc. This allowed a smaller dataset to be created but was still quite substantially large.
 For the encoding method, due to the large dataset, I went with TFIDF, which allowed me to express a lot of specific variables.
 This dataset had somehwere around 1 million unique words and tokens, which obviously was not going to create avery useful dataset.
 With TFIDF I was able to lower that down by setting a make feature count, as well as enabling a minimum amount of repition for a word to show up.
 Since it would be unlikely that any data would be used outside of those parameters.

+* **Data Selection:** As mentioned before, the data was cut significantly already, but the only way to make sure that the model remained small enough for a container was to cut the data significantly down. performance from the modal still held up respectably, but more investigation would be needed.

 ## POLICY

 * **Human-Machine Interfaces:** Here the interaction is obviously that the end goal is for humans to interact with labels to determine the validity of the review and how it will impact their next movies.
 As for interacting with the model, its very possible to incoporate a system of interfacing with the model to insure that the review classifications are not getting out of hand clearly in the wrong direction of validity